ACDguide/BigData/BigData/tools/intro.md

 # Available tools and their best use

 There are many languages and packages available to analyse and handle data.
-Each of them will have its own strengths and weaknesses, this section of the book aims to help identifying which languages/tools are best suited to specific tasks.
+Each has its own strengths and weaknesses, but this section aims to help identify which languages/tools are best suited to specific tasks.

 To identify the best tool/s for a task the following factors should be considered:

 - the data: most languages and packages provide the same or overlapping functionalities, so often the data format, size and the way it is structured determines which tool is best.